Skip to main content

 We won’t just throw you in at the deep end (unless you’re into that sort of thing).

 As a Poole Museum Volunteer, you’ll get a full induction - a proper welcome aboard - so you know your way around the place, and the people.
-If your role needs extra training, your team lead or volunteer manager will sort that before your first shift.
+If your role needs extra training, your team lead or volunteer lead will sort that before your first shift.
 You might even be paired up with a seasoned volunteer or staff member until you feel shipshape and confident.

 Some roles come with ongoing training, including regular briefings on our collections, exhibitions, and events.
 You’ll also have the chance to learn on the job - from public engagement to heritage interpretation and making history come alive for everyone who walks through our doors.